lilianjerikamau/Mobile-Dictionary/README.md

 ### service

-Contains the common file(s) and utilities used in a project.
-The folder structure is as follows:
+Contains a http file which  will make the get request:

 ```
 service/